Meet Katie Evans: owner of The Clothing Bar

 M: A lot of people struggle to get rid of clothes.
 We hold onto stuff because we feel guilty about letting it go after paying our hard earned dollars for it.
 Why is a closet clean-out a good idea?

 K: Honestly, some people will never come to terms with giving up their clothes!
 But I think the best way to help clear your closet is to fully come to terms that not everything will make you feel good, or will look good on you.
 Maybe it had its purpose at some point, but clothing (just like most things) loses its novelty eventually.
 Everyone wants to find excitement in getting dressed in the morning, and closet clean outs can help refresh, reorganize, and re-energize your wardrobe.

 M: How does the consignment part work – i.e. what kind of commission goes to the seller?

-K: People drop their clothing off at any time (no appointment) and I will go through their items.
+K: People drop their clothes off at any time (no appointment) and I will go through their items.
 If I don’t accept certain items, they can choose to take them back or I will donate them to the Women in Need Society.
-Once their items sell, they receive 40% which goes onto an account for them!
+Once their items sell, they receive 40% which goes into an account for them!
 They can then shop with that money or be paid out via e-transfer.

 M: What was one item you wish you could have kept for yourself, instead of selling?

 K: Such a hard question!
 I see so many amazing things go through the store, I wish I could have it all.
-If I had to pick just one, it would probably have been a pair or Frye boots that I loved, but resisted.
+If I had to pick just one, it would probably have been a pair of Frye boots that I loved, but resisted.
 I tell myself If I don’t try it on I won’t miss it, but I just had to try those on and I regret it!

 Thank you Katie from The Clothing Bar Boutique…I know I’ll be seeing you at The Bar!